domsson/candies/twitch-chat/README.md

 messages by VIPs, subs or mods; messages containing a specific string) can be printed.
 Optionally, a maximum string length can be set.

+This can be very useful if you want a notification show up everytime someone mentions or tags you (or says a specific word/phrase of interest) in a Twitch channel.

 ## Dependencies

 - [`libtwirc`](https://github.com/domsson/libtwirc)